 You may find that your missing pet snake ends up hiding in your car.
 The only way to completely avoid this issue is by making sure your pet snake doesn’t go missing in the first place.

-Don’t Leave Car Doors or Windows Open When Unattended
+Don’t Leave Car Doors/Windows Open

 If you don’t want to get a snake through a car window, keep your window closed.
 The same applies to your door, your trunk or hood.